MaxDistructo/mdCore-Discord4J/README.md

 [![](https://jitpack.io/v/MaxDistructo/droidbot2core.svg)](https://jitpack.io/#MaxDistructo/droidbot2core) [![](https://licensebuttons.net/l/by-nc-sa/3.0/88x31.png)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

-# DroidBot2Core
+# mdCore-Discord4J

-This is a core library for droidbot2 and can be used with any Discord4J bot instance
+This is a core library for my discord bots and can be used with any Discord4J bot instance

 # Modules:

-All modules that use DroidBot2-Core must implement the following methods:
+All modules that use mdCore-Discord4J must implement the following methods:

 1. A Help Section that integrates into the Help.java class(Unreleased.
 Will be released soon.) through the use of
 ```java